-What significance is there for us today in the words of Moses in Exodus 33:12-17 asking for God's presence?
+What significance is there for us today in the words of Moses in Exodus 33:12-17 pleading for God's presence?

 12 Moses said to the Lord, "You have been telling me, 'Lead these people,' but you have not let me know whom you will send with me.
 You have said, 'I know you by name and you have found favor with me.'
 13 If you are pleased with me, teach me your ways so I may know you and continue to find favor with you.
 Remember that this nation is your people."